GCP definition

 GCP means current Good Clinical Practices as specified in the United States Code of Federal Regulations, at the time of testing, and all FDA and ICH guidelines, including the ICH Consolidated Guidelines on Good Clinical Practices.

-GCP means the applicable then-current ethical and scientific quality standards for designing, conducting, recording, and reporting clinical trials as are required by applicable Regulatory Authorities or Applicable Law in the People’s Republic of China, including Good Clinical Practices established through the NMPA.
+GCP means the applicable then-current ethical and scientific quality standards for designing, conducting, overseeing, monitoring, recording, and reporting trials that involve the participation of human subjects as are required by applicable Regulatory Authorities or Applicable Law in the relevant jurisdiction, including in the United States, Good Clinical Practices established through FDA guidances (including Guideline for Good Clinical Practice — ICH Harmonized Tripartite Guideline (ICH E6)), and, outside the United States, Guidelines for Good Clinical Practice — ICH Harmonized Tripartite Guideline (ICH E6).

 GCP means the then current “good clinical practices” as such term is defined from time to time by the FDA, EMA or other Regulatory Authority of competent jurisdiction pursuant to its regulations, guidelines or otherwise, as applicable.

-GCP means the then-current standards, practices and procedures promulgated or endorsed by the FDA as set forth in the guidelines entitled “Guidance for Industry E6 Good Clinical Practice: Consolidated Guidance,” including related regulatory requirements imposed by the FDA and comparable regulatory standards, practices and procedures promulgated by the EMA or other Regulatory Authority applicable to the Territory, as such standards, practices and procedures may be updated from time to time, including applicable quality guidelines promulgated under the ICH.
+GCP means the then-current standards, practices and procedures promulgated or endorsed by the FDA as set forth in the guideline adopted by the International Conference on Harmonization (“ICH”), titled “Guidance for Industry E6 Good Clinical Practice: Consolidated Guidance” (or any successor document), including related regulatory requirements imposed by the FDA and comparable regulatory standards, practices and procedures promulgated by the EMA, PMDA or other Regulatory Authority applicable to the Territory, as they may be updated from time to time.

 GCP means the General Conditions of Purchase contained in this section.